TomOne/clean-html-userscript/README.md

 * Replaces non breaking spaces with normal spaces
 * Normalizes some custom Word and LibreOffice Writer formattings (e.g. for unordered lists) to proper HTML

+## Limitations

+Currently only works with the TYPO3 rich text editor

 ## Setup

 ### Chrome users